astropy/astropy-APEs/APE14.rst

             ``world_axis_object_components``, and each value being a tuple with three elements:

-            * The first element of the tuple must be a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.
+            * The first element of the tuple must be a class or a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.

             * The second element, should be a tuple specifying the positional arguments required to initialize the class.
 If